 In addition to your subject modules within your chosen pathway you will take a module in Academic English and Study Skills.
-These modules will be taught at the Foundation Pathways Hub and English Language Centre in Priorsfield.
+This will enable you to develop you academic communication.
+We are a British Council accredited language centre, so you can be assured of the quality of the English language teaching you will receive.

 You will be learning in a supportive environment in small classes (maximum 15 students) that are focused on your individual needs.
-Classes are dynamic, with many opportunities for you to practice your language actively in groups.
+Classes are dynamic, with many opportunities for you to actively develop your communication skills in groups.

-Regular one-to-one tutorials provide you with feedback on your progress throughout the module and e-learning workshops allow you to work on specific aspects of language such as grammar or building your academic vocabulary.
+Regular one-to-one tutorials provide you with feedback on your progress throughout the module and e-learning workshops allow you to work on specific aspects of academic communication such as constructing arguments and communicating complex ideas.
+They will also allow you to develop the academic skills needed to thrive in an undergraduate programme at a top 15 UK university.

 We will assess your language proficiency at the start of the programme and you will then follow one of two module structures: core or high-level English.